4. Library Management System

 3. Weather Forecasting Application

-In this project, you will build a weather forecasting application by integrating a weather API to fetch real-time data.
-This helps you practice making API requests and parsing JSON data in Java.
-The project also introduces concepts like handling HTTP requests, parsing response data, and displaying relevant information like temperature, humidity, and forecasts.
+In this you will build Weather Forecasting Application by integrating a weather API to fetch real-time data.
+It helps and makes you practice on how to make our requests an handle JSON data’s in Java.
+Also you will get hands-on with dealing HTTP Requests and parsing the response data and displaying the relevant information like temperature, humidity, forecasts etc.

 Technologies Used: Java, HTTP requests, JSON parsing